CodeAwareness/caw.localservice/README.md

 Naming is a serious challenge here, so I'm trying this:

-  - the codeawareness.com API is called `grandStation` and is located out there in the cloud
+  - the codeawareness.com API is called `API` and is located out there in the cloud
+  - the local server (client side) is called `grandStation` and listens to all applications which have CodeAwareness extension installed
-  - the local service installed on client systems is called `gardener` and does most of the work.
+  - the local socket client is called `gardener` and is responsible for receiving websocket messages from the `API`
-  - the VSCode extension, vim / emacs plugin, etc, all those are called `poodle`.
+  - the VSCode extension, vim / emacs plugin, etc, every single one is a `poodle`.
 These poodles are very busy showing people how cute they are.

 We could use node-windows, node-mac, and systemd to ensure proper launching, restarting and logging.
-We're also using node-ipc for communication with the editor plugins.
+We're also using node-ipc for communication with editor plugins when we have access to unix pipes, or secure webSockets when we don't.

 The service listens on port 48408.
 We have the port customization on our TODO list, since it's a complex problem involving coordination between this service and various clients, such as PowerPoint addons, VSCode extensions, vim/emacs plugins, etc.